SwiftStrike24/VibeTranscribe-app/README.md

 - **API Key**: Verify your OpenAI API key is correctly set in the `.env` file
 - **Keyboard Shortcuts**: Make sure no other application is using the same keyboard shortcuts
 - **Blank Screen After Build**: See the Production Build Notes section for solutions
+- **Keyboard Shortcut Not Working**: Try restarting the app or check if another app is capturing the shortcut

 ## 📄 License